 One of Fred’s commitments as a sponsor was to help Subhi with his paperwork.
 JFCS East Bay, Subhi’s official resettlement agency, gave Fred a list of all the appointments Subhi needed to get to.

 When Fred wasn’t available, he got his friends to help.

 Subhi explained why – especially for LGBT refugees – creating that kind of community is essential.

 Whereas most refugees might be resettled into a community from their home country, “if you’re an LGBT, most of the time you're escaping from your own community, or you're escaping from your family, or you have nobody,” says Subhi.
 “So you need somebody to be with you, and you need somebody to help you in the first steps.”

 Now, Subhi is working at ORAM – the same organization he reached out to when he was in Turkey.

 Subhi shows me a poster that he designed with ORAM.
 It says the words "You Are Safe Here" in a dozen languages, in rainbow colors.
 They’re sending it to refugee offices around the world.

-Subhi has had an remarkably smooth transition into the United States.
-Some help came from the government – when they first arrive, refugees get a small stipend, food stamps and health care.
-And like almost everybody in the refugee program, Subhi’s on track to eventually get a green card, and US citizenship.
-But what sets his case apart is the bond he made with Fred, and the local gay community.
+Subhi has had a remarkably smooth transition into the United States.
+Some help came from the government – when they first arrive, refugees get a small stipend, food stamps, and health care.
+And like almost everybody in the refugee program, Subhi’s on track to eventually get a green card and US citizenship.
+But what sets his case apart is the bond he made with Fred and the local gay community.